-We develop medicines for serious medical conditions with few or no treatment options.
-Every day, we work to bring patients better outcomes and advance their standard of care.
+We develop therapies for serious medical conditions with few or no treatment options.

-We develop medicines for serious medical conditions with few or no treatment options.
-Every day, we work to bring patients better outcomes and advance their standard of care.
+We develop therapies for serious medical conditions with few or no treatment options.

 AVONEX® (interferon beta-1a) has been available for more than 18 years as one of the first prescribed interferon therapies for the treatment of relapsing forms of MS worldwide.
 AVONEX is approved for the treatment of patients with relapsing forms of multiple sclerosis to slow the accumulation of physical disability and decrease the frequency of clinical exacerbations.
 Patients with multiple sclerosis in whom efficacy has been demonstrated include patients who have experienced a first clinical episode and have MRI features consistent with multiple sclerosis.

 The most common side effects associated with AVONEX MS treatment are flu-like symptoms, including myalgia, fever, fatigue, headache, chills, nausea, vomiting, pain and asthenia.